Tutorial | Data transfer with visual recipes#

 Move data to a database with a Prepare recipe#

-In cases when you have some preprocessing to do prior to loading your data into a database, you can use a Prepare recipe instead of a Sync recipe.
+You may often have some preprocessing to do before loading your data into a database.
+For these cases, you can use a Prepare recipe instead of a Sync recipe.

 Create a Prepare recipe#